thunderbird/thunderbird-android/app-thunderbird/README.md

 # Thunderbird for Android

-This is the official source code of the Thunderbird Android app.
+This is the source code of the Thunderbird Android app.